Seven Ways to Beat Them

 4. Do Not Become a “Recruiter”.

 Do not be that guy who bitches about everything at work.
 You may be justified, you may be right!
 But it’s only going to hurt you.
 I’m not saying not to bitch.
 It’s good to blow off steam.
 Find a trusted friend who you can vent to.
-For me, it was my office mate; we were on the same level and I trusted her not to tell anyone anything I said.
+For me, it was my office mate.
+We were in the same boat and I trusted her not to tell anyone anything I said.
 Of course, ideally the person you bitch to is not someone in the office, but they can relate and they are less likely to try to “fix” it than a friend or family member.

 5. Resist the Temptation to Burn Bridges.